 - Information collected by third parties such as credit agencies, background check agencies and other online sources, and other publicly available information.

-Information collected for those visiting the website
+Information collected from those visiting the website

 We record information when visitors use our website.
 This includes: